saint-hilaire/lampsible/README.md

 ```
 lampsible sampleuser your.server.com wordpress \
-    --ssl-selfsigned
+    --ssl-certbot \
+    --email-for-ssl you@yourdomain.com
 ```
-(Along with the underlying LAMP stack, this installs WordPress on your server, and also sets up a self signed SSL certificate, so you have a secure connection to finish setting up your WordPress site.
+(Along with the underlying LAMP stack, this installs WordPress on your server, and also sets up SSL via Certbot.
 You don't have to provide any database or Apache configurations - they will either be generated automatically, or you will be prompted to enter them.)